xuboyue1/tyqoon-frontend-demoo/README.md

-# Accept a Payment
+# Accept a Front-end demo

-Build a simple checkout form to collect payment details.
-Included are some basic build and run scripts you can use to start up the application.
+Build a simple front-end business logic build and run scripts you can use to start up the application.

 ## Running the sample